 Your Support Network Abroad

 Leaving your friends and family at home to go to another country can be a daunting decision.
 We encourage you to carefully select the program that will best fit your needs.
-IAP offers programs with varying levels of support on-site.
+Different programs have varying levels of support on-site.
 Programs range from those for very independent students who want to study directly in another university to those for strictly UW-students who need or want lots of support, with a multitude of options falling in between.
 Talk with your Study Abroad Advisor about the level of support you would like on a program and they can help you select the right program for you.
 Build a support network with other study abroad students on your program, so that if you do experience discrimination you will have support to deal with it.

 Your Support at Home